 Keep in mind that the female must be, for her health, the larger dog if you intend to breed miniature or toy animals with one another.

 What is the Difference Between an Aussiedoodle vs. Goldendoodle?

-However, some differences can help you distinguish them.
+Some differences exist that can help you distinguish one from another.
 Aussiedoodle is a hybrid cross between an Australian Aussiedoodle and a purebred standard or miniature Poodle.
 A standard Poodle parent-bred Aussiedoodle is much larger and bigger than an Aussiedoodle from a miniature Poodle.

 In some instances, breeders perform backcrossing to create golden Aussiedoodle puppies.
-On the other hand, Goldendoodle is a mixed breed with one of its parents as a purebred Poodle.
-Although, the other parent is a purebred Golden retriever.
+On the other hand, Goldendoodle is a mixed breed and one of its parents is a purebred Poodle while the other is a Golden Retriever.
 Poodles are generally used on different multigenerational Goldendoodles to create unique offspring.

 Most breeders breed Goldendoodles to create puppies with curly furs and light shedding coats.
 The coats are hypoallergenic, making them highly desirable and beneficial for people with pet allergies or who are lazy to vacuum up the dog.
-As a result, doodles are more expensive than fairly normal dog breeds.
+Coloration will vary from puppy to puppy, even within the same litter.
+As a result of these characteristics, Doodles may be more expensive than other dog breeds.

-The Goldendoodle size can relatively be predictable in size, from teacup, toy, mini, medium, and standard.
-This type of breed is more established than the Aussiedoodle.
-However, Aussiedoodle size entirely depends on the Poodle’s parents’ size.
+A Goldendoodle’s size can relatively be predictable, and can include teacup, toy, mini, medium, and standard.
+Aussiedoodle size entirely depends on the Poodle’s parents’ size.
 The standard size of Aussiedoodle ranges between 10 to 15 inches tall and weighs about 25 to 70 bounds.